Income Tax Negotiation: How & When to Negotiate IRS Taxes

 When Taxes Can Be Negotiated For Less & When They Can’t

 There are different types of IRS tax relief for people who owe back taxes.
-Income tax negotiation, or tax debt settlement, is sometimes used to satisfy a tax debt for less than the total amount owed.
+Income tax negotiation, or tax settlement, is sometimes used to satisfy a tax liabilities for less than the total amount owed.
 The formal name for this type of tax relief is an Offer in Compromise.

 When you apply for an IRS tax settlement, you need to submit 20% of the proposed amount along with your Offer in Compromise application.
 This amount is non-refundable, so you’ll want to be sure you have a very good chance of being approved for the settlement or you’ll be out that money, anyway.

 When You Have a Good Chance of a Tax Settlement

 If your financial situation is so poor that paying your owed taxes would make it impossible for you to recover, the IRS will consider a tax settlement.
 For example, a self employed business owner who falls behind on tax payments would be forced to sell the business and their assets to pay the taxes.
 The result of this situation is an unemployed individual which in turn costs other taxpayers more money to support him or her than if the IRS simply allowed the individual to settle their taxes for less than the amount owed and continue working in their business.